mike99mac/minimy-mike99mac/gcode/README.md

 ### Glue carcass
 To glue the main carcass, perform the following tasks:
-- Dry fit the four machined panels and two enclosure dividers
+- Dry fit the four machined panels and two enclosure dividers.
-- Glue the two enclosure dividers to the bottom and center divider and clamp with 2 clamps
+- Glue the two enclosure dividers to the bottom and center divider and clamp with 2 clamps.
 - Glue the side with no clamps to the front panel.
 - Remove the 2 clamps and glue the back panel on.
-- Add perhaps 4 clamps to lightly clamp all 6 pieces
+- Add perhaps 4 clamps to lightly clamp all 6 pieces.
 - Use 2 right-angle clamps at the left and right sides to ensure the box is square.
-- Add many more clamps to ensure tight joints all around
+- Add many more clamps to ensure tight joints all around.
 - Allow to dry.

 **TODO** Get a picture of this